 280 Town Hall Drive, Morrisville, NC 27560

-Fresh seasonal produce, flowers, herbs, baked goods, prepared foods, eggs, cheeses and meats, coffee and more.
+Fresh seasonal produce, flowers, herbs, baked goods, prepared foods, eggs, cheeses and meats, coffee, and more.
+SNAP: Double Bucks up to $10.

 Apex Farmers Market